 We evaluate our cash requirements on a quarterly basis.
-Historically, we have managed our cash requirements principally from cash generated from operations and financing transactions.
+Historically, we have managed our cash requirements principally from cash generated from operations and financing transactions, and we may need to raise additional capital to fund continuing operations in the future.
+If our financing efforts are not successful, we will need to explore alternatives to continue operations, which may include a merger, asset sale, joint venture, loans or further expense reductions.
 We believe that we will have sufficient capital to finance our operations for the next twelve months using existing cash and cash equivalents, and cash to be generated from operations.